 The Ford Foundation is an independent, nonprofit, nongovernmental organization that makes grants and loans that build knowledge and strengthen organizations and networks.
 To date, it has provided more than $10 billion in grants and loans.

-IBM Endowment for the Business of Government
+IBM Center for The Business of Government